screeps/docs/api/source/RoomObject.md

 Applied effects, an array of objects with the following properties:

 {% api_method_params %}
-power (optional) : number
+effect : number
-Power ID of the applied effect.
-Either `power` or `effect` property is present.
+Effect ID of the applied effect.
+Can be either natural effect ID or Power ID.
 ===
-effect (optional) : number
-Natural effect ID of the applied effect.
-Either `power` or `effect` property is present.
-===
 level (optional) : number
 Power level of the applied effect.
+Absent if the effect is not a Power effect.
 ===
 ticksRemaining : number
 How many ticks will the effect last.